Does It Matter Who Files For Divorce First In Georgia?

 March 17, 2022

 If you’re struggling with your marriage and you think that it’s time to file for divorce, you likely have a lot of questions about the process.
-First and foremost is figuring out the best steps to get the process started..
+First and foremost is figuring out the best steps to get the process started.

 You might also be wondering if there’s an advantage to filing for divorce first.
 As a family lawyer, I can tell you that while being the first to file won’t necessarily change the outcome, it can give you a measure of control and allow you to plan strategically.
-Still, it’s important to note that the person who does not file has the opportunity to file a counter-claim stating their reasons for divorce.
+Still, it’s important to note that the person who does not file has the opportunity to respond and file a counterclaim stating their reasons for divorce.

 Filing for divorce initiates the process, signaling to the court and your spouse that you’re ready to move forward.
 Understanding the potential benefits and how they apply to your unique circumstances is crucial, which is why I always recommend seeking personalized legal guidance from a trusted attorney.